University Professor of Geography

 Keywords: development, environmental health, environmental science, medical anthropology, public health

-Description: Social science research in United States and sub‐Saharan Africa, with expertise in mixed-method qualitative and quantitative research design, implementation and analysis.
+Description: Dr. Workman conducts social science research in United States and sub‐Saharan Africa, with expertise in mixed-method qualitative and quantitative research design, implementation and analysis.
 Topical specializations include international development, gender and development, global and environmental health including syndemic theory, water insecurity, food security, and infectious disease.